-Theme of the week is: Physical activity
+Theme of the week is: Rights and responsibilities

 Every year Faringdon Community College welcomes around 30 – 35 international students from the Defence Academy in Watchfield.
 The majority of these students are from non-English speaking countries and attend school here for one year.
 In addition we have a number of permanent students who are learning English as an additional language ( EAL)